Skip to main content

 • Sworn translation of the diploma and Transcript of Records into Polish or English, unless it's already in Polish or English,

-• Proof of the tuition fee payment for the first semester of studies (if you pay for studies),
+• Proof of the tuition fee payment for the first semester of studies (if applicable),

 • Copy of visa or residence card, or another document allowing for legal stay in Poland,